-We just returned from our summer vacation in Gettysburg, Pennsylvania over the weekend.
-It was a great choice of place to visit for several reasons, but it was also not without its hardships.
+We just returned from our summer vacation in Gettysburg, Pennsylvania, over the weekend.
+It was a great place to visit for several reasons, but it was also not without its hardships.
 (Incidentally, if you want to read Melanie’s take on our trip, check out her blog posts on it, which she’s writing about day-by-day.
 We also talked about the trip on our podcast, Raising the Betts1.)

 We were supposed to visit Gettysburg for a day or so last September at the end of our two-week, 11-state family reunion trip, but Ben got sick on the way to there from the Great Smoky Mountains and we had to cancel at the last minute.
-But we promised the kids that we would go back another.
-I”m not sure why we picked Gettysburg in the first place; we’re not especially Civil War buffs, but it might just have been halfway from Tennessee to home.
+But we promised the kids that we would go back another time.
+I’m not sure why we picked Gettysburg in the first place; we’re not especially Civil War buffs, but it might just have been halfway from Tennessee to home.
 In any case, we’re much more interested in the Civil War now.

 Heat and Other Weather Woes

 Let’s get the not-so-good aspects out of the way first.
-We camp in tent on most of our vacations, partly because we enjoy the outdoors and mostly because we’re a family of 7 without a lot of money.
+We camp in tents on most of our vacations, partly because we enjoy the outdoors and mostly because we’re a family of 7 without a lot of money.
 Camping in a tent costs about a fifth of renting enough hotel rooms or getting an AirBnB.
 But the downside, of course, is that you are at the mercy of the weather.
 And we picked the wrong week to visit central Pennsylvania.
 Temperatures all week were in the 90s and at night, it was humid and still hot.
 Luckily, our new tent has sides that zip way open to provide excellent ventilation, but hot and humid is still hot and humid.
 And during the day, we had to stick close to the air-conditioned car.
-If I had to do anything more strenuous than sit and read a book, I ended up drench in sweat and gross.
+If I had to do anything more strenuous than sit and read a book, I ended up drenched in sweat and gross.
 And with the forecast showing even hotter temperatures on Friday night and record heat on Saturday, we decided we’d seen most everything we’d wanted to see and cut our trip short by a day and went home on Friday.
 My takeaway is that we don’t camp in July or August unless we’re in the mountains or by the sea.

 As another cost savings, we had planned to avoid eating out as much as possible.
 For breakfast, I cooked eggs and bacon most mornings, which was awesome, and we had cold cut sandwiches for lunch every day.
 But dinner is where we had trouble.
 Our first day, Monday, we arrived late enough that, after getting the tent set up, it was too late to get dinner going, so we took a friend’s recommendation and went into town to the Lincoln Diner, a classic, old-fashioned diner that was near the train station where Abraham Lincoln arrived for the Gettysburg Address in 1863.
 The diner was good.
-Our main dishes were very good, my side salad less with wilted lettuce and scant vegetables.
+Our main dishes were very good, my side salad less so with wilted lettuce and scant vegetables.
 No matter, overall I was pretty pleased especially by the price.

 The next night, it rained at dinnertime.
 And then on Wednesday night.
 And Thursday night, it was just too dang hot.
 So we ate out at Appalachian Brewing Company (which was very good), a local Mexican restaurant (also very good), and Perkins Restaurant (serviceable).
 And on Friday morning, we packed up and ate breakfast back at Lincoln Diner (very good).